 The Faculty Board consists of:

 Faculty Board Member - Carol Bladon

 The role of the Faculty

-As the examining board for the profession, the Faculty administers a suite of examinations and awards qualifications in occupational hygiene and allied subjects, and provides a qualifications’ verification service.
+As the examining board for the profession, the Faculty administers a suite of examinations and awards qualifications in occupational hygiene and allied subjects, with a qualifications’ verification service also provided.

 The Faculty also runs the Continuing Professional Development (CPD) Scheme, which is mandatory for all non-retired Faculty members.

 It maintains a Directory of Occupational Hygiene Services, which is available online or in hard copy, and is free of charge.
 Please click here to visit the Directory.